Agriculture in California: Weeds

 Marestail (Horseweed, Conyza canadensis, Erigeron canadensis) is a common native weed here.
 Glyphosate-resistant marestail first appeared in the state in the Central Valley in 2005 and this resistance spread unusually rapidly through the southern Valley thereafter.
 Okada et al., 2013 finds several independent evolutionary events, and that these unrelated resistance alleles may have been passed along so quickly because C. canadensis can reproduce by selfing.
 Hairy Fleabane (Conyza bonariensis, Erigeron bonariensis) is one of the major here.
 The Okada group also studies glyphosate-resistant Hairy Fleabane.
-(See also .)

 In the Central Valley the most common weeds are cool-season grass weeds (Poaceae), thistles (Asteraceae), mustards (Brassicaceae), fiddleneck (Boraginaceae), warm-season grass weeds, warm-season Cyperaceae, amaranths (Amaranthaceae), morning glory (Convolvulaceae), and Caltrop (Tribulus terrestris, Zygophyllaceae).
 Achmon et al., 2018 dramatically lowered seed bank viability, biomass, and density of all these weeds, and improved tomato yield using biosolarization using tomato and grape crop waste.

 Cape-ivy (Delairea odorata) is an invasive weed originally from the Drakensberg Mountains in South Africa and Swaziland.
 It was first observed here in 1892 and has since spread to every coast of the state, and into one coastal county of Oregon.
 Two organisms have been found in its native range which could be introduced here as controls, see ' and '.